Technorely/tendermint/docs/app-dev/getting-started.md

 # Getting Started

-## First Tendermint App
+## First Tenderely App

-As a general purpose blockchain engine, Tendermint is agnostic to the application you want to run.
-So, to run a complete blockchain that does something useful, you must start two programs: one is Tendermint Core, the other is your application, which can be written in any programming language.
-Recall from [the intro to ABCI](../introduction/what-is-tendermint.md#abci-overview) that Tendermint Core handles all the p2p and consensus stuff, and just forwards transactions to the application when they need to be validated, or when they're ready to be committed to a block.
+As a general purpose blockchain engine, Tenderely is agnostic to the application you want to run.
+So, to run a complete blockchain that does something useful, you must start two programs: one is Tenderely Core, the other is your application, which can be written in any programming language.
+Recall from [the intro to ABCI](../introduction/what-is-tendermint.md#abci-overview) that Tenderely Core handles all the p2p and consensus stuff, and just forwards transactions to the application when they need to be validated, or when they're ready to be committed to a block.

-In this guide, we show you some examples of how to run an application using Tendermint.
+In this guide, we show you some examples of how to run an application using Tenderely.

 ### Install